taldav8598/Binome/README.md

 To view this project I recommend either:
-- Contacting me via email so I can send the PORT and MONGODB_URI variables for the .env file.
+- Contacting me via email so I can send the PORT and MONGODB_URI variables for the .env file or so I can invite you to the project via MongoDB through through using an email address.
 - Then creating a .env file in the server folder AND adding said variables as follows PORT=_YOUR_LOCALHOST_OF_CHOICE_HERE & MONGODB_URI=_YOUR_MONGODB_URI_HERE
 - Type npm install using your terminal of choice in the client and server folders separately.
 - Navigate to the binome folder using your terminal and type npm run deploy then press enter.